lliu1871/book/binf8441/_sources/chap13.md

 print(paste("the probability for time = 60", round(x_0 %*% (p %^% 60),5)))
 ```

-Note that once the chain reaches the limiting probability distribution, it will stay in
-the limiting probability distribution.
-Thus, the limiting probability distribution is also
-called the stationary distribution.
+It's important to note that once the chain attains the limiting probability distribution, it remains within that distribution.
+Consequently, the limiting probability distribution is also referred to as the stationary distribution.

 ```{code-cell}
 x_lim = x_0 %*% (p %^% 60)